azdabat/azdabat/README.md

 - How real attackers operate in enterprise environments
 - How detections fail in production
 - How to design analytics that survive evasion, tooling changes, and noise
 - How SOC analysts actually investigate incidents under pressure
+- Includes Criwdstrike LQL LOLbin Hunts & Other Detections

 This is **engineering work**, not academic theory.